 How Do Merchant Account Types Affect Chargeback Accounting?

 Chargeback amounts and chargeback fees should be split out as separate amounts, as should chargeback reversals.
 These accounts tend to be easier to reconcile, as the banks make an effort to organize this information in a logical and readable manner.

 Their practices are less consistent than the big banks, and it’s not unusual to find them lumping chargebacks and fees into a one-line transaction on your bank statement.
 This can make it very difficult to identify individual chargebacks included in the lump sum, and your accountants may need to contact the account provider directly to get a breakdown.

-How Should Chargeback Activity Be Recorded?
+How Should Chargebacks Be Recorded?

 This positions each chargeback as funds that are owed to you and which you expect to recover.
-You can create a special designation for this account, like “Accounts Receivable – Chargebacks.”
+You can also create a special designation for this such as “Accounts Receivable – Chargebacks.”

-Accurate chargeback accounting is necessary for determining the true cost of your chargebacks and the significant of their impact on your business.
-A chargeback is more than just a reversed transaction — not only are you losing the paid amount and the product sold, you also have to consider the time, labor, and marketing costs associated with selling that product to be lost, and factor in the bank fees as well.
+Accurate chargeback accounting is necessary for determining the true cost of your chargebacks and the significance of their impact on your business.
+A chargeback is more than just a reversed transaction — not only are you losing the paid amount and the product sold, you also have to consider the time, labor, and marketing costs associated with selling that product to be lost, and factor in the fees as well.

 Your accounting team has a very important role to play in your overall chargeback defense strategy, so make sure they have the information and guidance they need to do their jobs right.